 The “Hong Kong 2030: Planning Vision and Strategy” (the HK2030 Study), completed in 2007, has revisited the need for strategic development areas in the New Territories, and recommended proceeding with some of the NDA developments to address the long-term housing demand and provide employment opportunities.

 To initiate the implementation of these NDAs, the Civil Engineering and Development Department (CEDD) and the Planning Department (PlanD) of the Hong Kong Special Administrative Region (HKSAR) Government jointly commissioned The North East New Territories New Development Areas Planning and Engineering Study (NENT NDAs Study) in June 2008.
-The Study is anticipated to be completed by 2013 (tentative).
+The Study was substantially completed in 2013.

 into account the public views and the technical assessments on